Preparing for Your First Week of Anorexia Inpatient Treatment

 The team will take your luggage from you, log everything you brought, and give your items back to you.
 Suitcases are typically stored in a locked room.
 Backpacks or containers are not allowed in your rooms.

-If you bring any medications, including over-the-counter medicine, these will typically be taken by staff.
+If you bring any medications, including over-the-counter medicine, staff will typically take them.
 The facility generally takes responsibility for storing and distributing medications, including prescriptions.

 After checking in, you’ll be shown to your room and have a moment to settle in before beginning the program.